Byron/depot/src/md/lang.md

 * **generics**
     * There is no generic support, even though it might be added in the future.
 A proposed workaround is to use builtin arrays or maps with explicit unboxing.
 * **cli libraries**
-    * there seems to be no library which can automatically generate a help-text, as arg-parse does it.
+    * there seems to be no library which can automatically generate high-quality help-text, as arg-parse does it.
 This is sad, as standalone commandline tools should have been the prime application for go in my thinking.
         + however, even subcommands can be implemented using it, even though you have to work more for it.
-    * Community libraries I tried were highly immature ([optparse-go](https://code.google.com/p/optparse-go), opts-go)
+    * This [community library](https://github.com/codegangsta/cli) seems to be what you will want to use instead.
+It supports nested subcommands as well, and generates nice help text.
+* **Ideomatic Inconveniences**
+    + There is no good way to handle enumerations, apart from C-style constants.
+Swift does that far better, for instance, as well as C++
+    - multi-value returns effectively prevent function chaining, like `f(g())` unless v supports varargs or a slice of interfaces.
+        + Nonetheless I do understand it's done on purpose, in order to prevent people from easily ignoring error returns.
+    + `x = append(x, elm, ...)` is quite cumbersome.
+Even though it makes sense and has more applications, it's the most inconvenient form of append I have encountered so far.

 ### Interesting

 * Callable custom types seem to functions, which are declared as type.
 That way, you can attach methods to functions.